‘It became clear that I have experienced racism’

 Published by Professional Social Work magazine, 4 October, 2023

-A new writing competition run by BASW’s Black Person’s Symposium sought submissions from social workers on issues of race and colour.
+A new writing competition run by BASW’s Black and Ethnic Minority Professionals Symposium sought submissions from social workers on issues of race and colour.
 Winner of the inaugural competition was Tosin Sofowora, a MA social work student at the University of East Anglia.
 Her essay is reproduced in full and unedited below.

 Reflective Essay on ‘Anti-racism in Social Work’ presentation by Pam Shodeinde 2021